 Gayle Gibbons Madeira is a contemporary artist who paints in the classical tradition.
 She lives and works in Astoria Queens, New York City.
 She earned a Bachelor of Fine Art from the State University of New York, College at Purchase in dance performance and choreography (1992) and pursued a career as a professional dancer and choreographer for many years, touring internationally, choreographing, and flying through the air.

 Gayle has drawn and painted from a young age (see early background below) and continued while pursuing her dance career.
 Her artistic focus during her 20s and early 30s was mainly illustration, particularly children’s book illustration.
 She also studied anatomy, drawing, and painting at the Art Student’s League and the School of Visual Arts during those years.
-In her late 30s, she turned her eye (and brush) to classical painting in oil.
+In her late 30s, she turned her eye (and brush) to classical painting in oil, and continued her studies at the Grand Central Academy, New York Academy of Art, and Salmagundi Club.

 Since shifting to classical painting, Gayle’s work has been exhibited at The National Arts Club, Salmagundi Club, Williamsburg Art and Historical Center, Principle Gallery, Foundation Gallery, and the New York Hall of Science, among others.
 Her paintings have appeared in various magazines, books, and films and have been finalists in the Artist’s Magazine (2009, 2015), the Art Renewal Center’s juried salons (2015, 2016), and the Portrait Society of America (2016) competitions, among others.
 She is also a compulsive cartoonist in the Edward Gorey/New Yorker style and one of her favorite hobbies is to make bizarre faces.